convox/docs/docs/management/one-off-commands.md

 ## convox exec

-**Syntax:** `convox exec [container ID] [command]` **Use:** Attaches to and executes the command in an existing container on your Convox rack.
+**Syntax:** `convox exec [container ID] [command]` **Use:** Attaches to and executes the command in an existing container on your Convox Rack.

 > **Note:** When the Rack has `ECSExec=Yes`, `convox exec` connects through AWS SSM Session Manager instead of the Docker daemon.
 See [exec](/reference/cli-commands/exec) and [ECSExec](/reference/rack-parameters/ECSExec).